SeungheonOh/PyAPL/README.md

 # PyAPL
+(Partial) Implmentation of APL on top of Python--Python APL EDSL

 https://aplwiki.com/wiki/Main_Page
 ## Core Design
 ### APL Array
 The `APLArray` object is the core part of this implementation.
 Unlike typical N-dementional list in Python, which literally puts lists inside of lists N times to accomplish, APLArray seperates the demention from it's data.
-This means that is keeps two arrays, one for data and other for it shape.
+This means that it keeps two arrays, one for data and other for it shape.
 This has to be done because the "typical" N-dementional list in python have no capability to extract its shape (in a sane way), no easy way to transform shapes, and provided not enough abstractions.